 The multispectral sensors in satellites are capable of viewing the Earth surface structure in a manner that human eye cannot.
 These multispectral sensors have installed shortwave technology, infrared, near-infrared, and thermal infrared.
 They have the ability to determine petrology and texture of earth’s surface at great heights.
 This enables them to locate, map and analyze composition of earth’s surface.
 This technology has been extended to creating imagery along different wavelengths, to identify the structure of rock underneath earth’s crust.
 This technology is being used to locate mining areas, land boundaries, and agricultural areas.

-This technology provided by companies like the Milpeak Satellite Communications has replaced the era of using aerial photography in identifying geographical features that are interfaced with potential mining finds.
+This technology provided by companies has replaced the era of using aerial photography in identifying geographical features that are interfaced with potential mining finds.
 Satellite imagery interpretation enables mineral exploration using the data acquired from the digital maps.
 Specialists in Litho-structural Interpretation and Mineral Mapping are able to identify the fields with targeted mineral sites.
 These specialists use Geographic Information Systems (GIS) obtained through Geographic Positioning Systems (GPS) to identify and analyze locations of mineral sites.

 Satellite communication in construction